Harold H. Fullmer

 J.D., cum laude, Temple University James E. Beasley School of Law

 B.S., University of Pennsylvania

-Professor Fullmer, a partner at Woodcock Washburn, LLP, focuses his practice on patent procurement and patent litigation.
+Professor Fullmer, a partner at Baker Hostetler, focuses his practice on electrical, mechanical and computer science litigation.
 In addition to acquiring, enforcing and licensing patents, Professor Fullmer also has experience as an engineer and project manager for the Allis-Chalmers Company and has worked in research and development, focusing on mathematical modeling and computational fluid dynamics.

 Jennifer Lynn Sheridan

 AB, Occidental College

 Professor Sheridan was a Visiting Professor of Law at the Kline School of Law, and a teaching fellow at Columbia Law School.
 Before that, she practiced law in Silicon Valley including serving as General Counsel of two software companies.
 In addition, she taught for over a decade in the nationally recognized IP/high tech program at Santa Clara Law School.
 She began her career as a corporate law associate at Simpson, Thacher & Bartlett in New York City, and Brobeck, Phleger & Harrison in Palo Alto, California.
 She has served on the Executive Committee of the IP section of the California Bar.
 Her research and scholarly interests focus on intellectual law and policy with a special interest in law and technology theory.
 Her scholarly work incudes the article “Does the Rise of Property Rights Theory Defeat Copyright’s First Sale Doctrine?” published by the Santa Clara Law Review in 2012, and "Copyright's Knowledge Principle," to be published by the Vanderbilt Journal of Entertainment and Technology Law.